Standardizing testing for dietary bioactives with a tool to compare & estimate cocoa flavanol content

 The benefit for future studies

 To put it simply, this tool will mean that results can be adjusted to the same scale.
 All cocoa flavanol research – past and present – will be comparable.
-This is especially important in the context of the Cocoa Supplement and Multivitamin Outcomes Study (COSMOS); a large-scale, five-year clinical dietary intervention involving 22,000 people.
+This is especially important in the context of the Cocoa Supplement and Multivitamin Outcomes Study (COSMOS); a large-scale, five-year clinical dietary intervention involving over 21,000 people.
 You can read more about COMSOS here.

 When COSMOS was registered several years ago, the reported cocoa flavanol content was based on the method used then.
 Given the importance of COSMOS to the understanding of the potential role of flavanols to health as we age, cocoa flavanol content needs to be reported with the most-up-to-date method.